 Too strong of a concentration of any bleaching agent can significantly discolor your quartz countertop, making it lose its attractiveness and appeal.
 That’s why read below to find out exactly how you should go about cleaning.
 This will ensure a safe and healthy method to keep your quartz household products items clean and spotless.

 Hydrogen peroxide is a chemical compound with the formula H2O2.
-Commonly used as an antiseptic, anti-viral, and bleaching agent, a much less concentrated solution is used for daily household use, while stronger concentrations are used for industrial usage.
+Commonly used as a disinfectant and bleaching agent, a much less concentrated solution is used for daily household use, while stronger concentrations are used for industrial usage.

 It is an extremely effective bleaching agent that kills 99% of bacteria and other germs.
 This makes it a prime product for countertops, specifically as various food debris and bacteria may be left behind after meals which hydrogen peroxide takes care of.